Keller scores twice to lead Coyotes past Red Wings 5-2

-DETROIT (AP)Clayton Keller was a force on both ends of the ice Sunday night, and that’s what the Arizona Coyotes want to see from him.

-The 21-year-old forward had two goals and an assist to lead Arizona to a 5-2 victory over the Detroit Red Wings.
+DETROIT (AP)Clayton Keller had two goals and an assist to lead the Arizona Coyotes past the Detroit Red Wings 5-2 on Sunday night.

-“He’s really working on the defensive part of his game, which we asked him to do,” Coyotes coach Rick Tocchet said.
-“And when he plays good defense, the other parts of his game are really good.”

-“Carl’s huge in front of the net, creating space and making it a lot easier for us to work,” Keller said.

-Taylor Hall and Christian Dvorak also scored for Arizona.
-Coyotes defenseman Oliver Ekman-Larsson had three assists.
+Carl Soderberg, Taylor Hall and Christian Dvorak also scored for Arizona.
+Coyotes defenseman Oliver Ekman-Larsson had three assists and Nick Schmaltz added two.

 Antti Raanta made 28 saves in Arizona’s first game since No. 1 goalie Darcy Kuemper sustained a lower-body injury Friday during an 8-5 loss to Minnesota.

 Filip Zadina and Tyler Bertuzzi scored for Detroit.
-Jimmy Howard stopped 40 shots after missing 10 games with a lower-body injury.
+Jimmy Howard stopped 40 shots in his return after missing 10 games with a lower-body injury.
 He was recalled from a conditioning stint with Grand Rapids of the AHL earlier in the day.

-“Our start was good until they scored,” Red Wings coach Jeff Blashill said.
-“I thought we came out and played pretty good hockey and then they scored.
-Right now we’re letting goals weigh us down.”

-Two goals by Keller in the first period gave the Coyotes a 2-0 lead.
+Keller’s two goals in the first period gave the Coyotes a 2-0 lead.

 Soderberg made it 3-0 just 39 seconds into the second period when he put in Keller’s rebound after a turnover in front of his own net by Darren Helm.
 It was Soderberg’s 11th goal.